ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ![Odds Ratio 2](images/or2.jpg)

-The interpretation of these results will be further elaborated on in the *Conclusions* chapter.
+The interpretation of these results is further elaborated on in the *Conclusions* chapter.

 # Experiments

-In this chapter, the experimental set up and evaluation for this project will be presented, as to give a better understand of how the research questions will be addressed and how their results will be validated.
-Within this, the testing framework for this project will be outlayed in order to explain the steps taken to guarantee that the results generated by this project are as accurate as possible.
+In this chapter, the experimental set up and evaluation for this project is presented, as to give a better understand of how the research questions are addressed and how their results are validated.
+Within this, the testing framework for this project is outlayed in order to explain the steps taken to guarantee that the results generated by this project are as accurate as possible.

 ## Experimental Design

-For the experimental design of this project, experiments will be separated into two main sections: *descriptive statistics* and *statistical analysis*.
+For the experimental design of this project, experiments are separated into two main sections: *descriptive statistics* and *statistical analysis*.

-The first half of experiments will focus on outlaying the *descriptive statistics* for this project, consisting of evaluating plots, specifically the counts for the amounts of people under each category of race, gender, or Hispanic origin that achieved either a high school diploma or greater or some high school or lesser.
-Using these plots, the proportions of each population accounted for in the analysis will be used to compare different gender, racial, and Hispanic ethnic subgroups to eachother.
-This will hopefully target several useful results to questions related to what group maintained the highest average level of educational attainment.
+The first half of experiments focus on outlaying the *descriptive statistics* for this project, consisting of evaluating plots, specifically the counts for the amounts of people under each category of race, gender, or Hispanic origin that achieved either a high school diploma or greater or some high school or lesser.
+Using these plots, the proportions of each population accounted for in the analysis is used to compare different gender, racial, and Hispanic ethnic subgroups to eachother.
+This hopefully targets several useful results to questions related to what group maintained the highest average level of educational attainment.

 The components of the EduAttain dashboard related to the *descriptive statistics* portion of the project include: